igorwojda/android-showcase/README.md

 ## Ci pipeline

-[CI pipeline](.circleci/config.yml) verifies project correctness witch each PR.
+[CI pipeline](.circleci/config.yml) verifies project correctness which each PR.
 Some of the tasks run in parallel, while others like `app build` will not be stared until all `static checks` and `tests` complete successfully:

 ![ci_pipeline.jpg](misc/image/ci_pipeline.jpg)